edgepointlearning/edgepointlearning.com/src/collections/_posts/2020/2020-12-02-employee-training-plan.md

 ---
-title:      How To Build A More Effective Employee Training Plan In 2021
+title:      How To Build A More Effective Employee Training Plan
 permalink: /blog/employee-training-plan/
 image: blog/2020/2020-12-02-employee-training-plan.jpg
-meta:  From a training needs analysis to ongoing assessment, this is you can develop a more effective employee training plan in 2021.
+meta:  From a training needs analysis to ongoing assessment, this is you can develop a more effective employee training plan.
 author: { name: Corey Bleich }
 ---